-Make sure that the module is on (i.e. the system is not in Airplane Mode) before installing the driver.
+If you system includes an Intel® WLAN & Bluetooth (Combo) module, make sure it is on (i.e. the system is not in Airplane Mode) before installing the driver.

 Bluetooth Data Transfer

 Note that the transfer of data between the computer and a Bluetooth enabled device is supported in one direction only (simultaneous data transfer is not supported).
 Therefore if you are copying a file from your computer to a Bluetooth enabled device, you will not be able to copy a file from the Bluetooth enabled device to your computer until the file transfer process from the computer has been completed.